rushrs/dependency-visibility/README.md

 # Raising Dependency Visiblity

+Associated medium article can be found [here](https://rushrs.medium.com/increasing-visibility-for-code-dependencies-1238efb97df6) - talking about how i've implemented these practices at RVU
 ## Usage

 You can copy the workflows found in `dependency-visibility/examples` to your .github/workflows folder within your repo.
 You need to update the `create-jira-ticket-on-pr-open.yaml` on lines `20` and `21` to include your JIRA Project name and an appropriate JIRA Issue type respectively.